tanujdargan/ask-your-crush-out/README.md

 ## Disclaimer

 While I've put effort into crafting this project, it's important to note that there may be security flaws or incorrect implementations.
 However, as the saying goes, "if it works, don't fix it."
-Nevertheless, I'm open to feedback and suggestions for improvement.
+Nevertheless, I'm open to feedback and suggestions for improvement although I most likely will not be making any changes to this project.

-Feel free to explore the code, contribute, or share your own experiences with using this project.
-Let's make asking out your crush an adventure to remember! 🚀